SoumyaDhuriya24/Repo1/README.md

-this is the first repo of this acc
+this is the first repo of this account which i created to know about the github